Tech slump drives European shares to seven-week low

 By Danilo Masoni

-MILAN, June 12 European stocks were hit on Monday by big falls in Apple suppliers and other tech shares, overshadowing well-received election results in France and Italy.
+MILAN, June 12 (Reuters) - European stocks were hit on Monday by big falls in Apple suppliers and other tech shares, overshadowing well-received election results in France and Italy.

 Shares in chipmakers STMicro , Dialog and AMS all fell more than 4 percent following heavy losses at U.S. and Asian peers.